-My career as a Web professional and practitioner spans 25 years and I have been engaged in independent research of information science since 2006.
-My research consists of theory and formulating practical science for information architecture and UX design.
+My career, as a Web design practitioner, information professional and independent researcher, spans 25 years.
+My research consists of theory and formulating practical science for information architecture and user experience (UX) design.
 I’m available for coaching, consulting, and workshop facilitation.
 I’m excited to:

 - lead risk and GAP assessments for UI design and information architecture

 - educate and empower teams with design and architecture science

 - help organizations mature their information architecture and UX design practice to deliver value at scale

 How to Improve Your Design Practice with Information Architecture